gcallah/Rationalism/CommonCause/common.md

 post-liberals to accept that myth in order to combat progressives.
-In fact, post-liberals should recognize that progressives, while mistaken in seeking utopian ends, are, in fact, allies in exposing the distinctly non-neutral nature of the classical liberal state.
+In fact, post-liberals should recognize that progressives, while mistaken in seeking utopian ends, are, in fact, allies in exposing the distinctly non-neutral character of the classical liberal state.